How to make the perfect sloe gin

 3. Magical sloe locations.
 For some, it is a point of the utmost secrecy - they will never reveal where to find their secret stash of purple berries.
 However, there's a source plentiful enough to share, and closer to home than you might imagine.
 It's called eBay.
 Press "Buy it Now" and a farmer in Scotland, the Lakes, Somerset or Cornwall will head out the next morning, fill a box with sloes and pop it into the afternoon post.

 So, the secret to making the best sloe gin?
-Find good sloes (on the land or online), freeze them overnight, add enough fruit to almost half-fill a bottle, then top it up with good quality gin.
+Find good sloes (on the land or online), freeze them overnight, add enough fruit to almost half-fill a bottle, then top it up with good quality gin (like our Sipsmith London Dry gin).

 Wait at least three months.
-Then add sugar or syrup to taste.
-It couldn’t be easier, better or simpler.
+Only then add sugar or syrup to taste.
+It couldn't be easier, better or simpler.
 Unless of course you just buy a bottle of Sipsmith instead!